developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<VerifyPeerCertificate value="1"/>

 ### ClientCertPath
 **Applies to Enterprise Browser 1.5 and higher on Windows Mobile/CE with Webkit engine only**.
 Specifies the path to certificate (`.pem`) file(s) requested by a server for client authentication when connecting via `https://`.
-For help creating a certificate, see the [Certificates guide](../certificates/).
+Certificate files should contain no more than one certificate each.
+Expired certificates are ignored.
+See the [Certificates guide](../certificates/) for help creating certificates.

 **Possible Values**: